What Does FCW System Failed Mean And How Do You Fix It?

 1. You could go to a local mechanic.
 However, they’ll likely subcontract the work to a specialist and charge you a marked-up rate.
 It’s cheaper to go straight to the (already expensive) source.

-In the end, an FCW system failure isn’t the end of the world.
+In the end, an FCW system malfunction isn’t the end of the world.
 You can drive without it, no problem.
-But it’s best to get it fixed because it might mean there’s a more serious internal fault.
+But it’s best to get it fixed because it might indicate there’s a more serious internal fault.

-If your car is still covered by its warranty, great!
+If your car is still covered by its warranty, excellent!
 This should all be covered for free.

 Benjamin Kitchen